 Outlander location: The Palace is where Claire’s herb garden at Castle Leoch is located.

-Our driver-guide Yvonne recommended to check out Culross Palace Gardens, and whether you are an Outlander fan or not, you will love this place.
+Our driver-guide Yvonne recommended checking out Culross Palace Gardens, and whether you are an Outlander fan or not, you will love this place.

 The gardens climb the hill behind the Palace and stretch across multiple levels.
 You enter through a beautiful flower garden with several over-flowing beds.
 Next to it is the orchard with fruit trees and a lively chicken family.
 You will hear the rooster’s welcoming cock-a-doodle-doo from far away.